How Underinsurance Quietly Destroys Long-Term Wealth

 • Property insurance

-Why Underinsurance Is More Dangerous Than No Insurance
+Why Being Under-insured Is Worse Than Having No Insurance

 Being underinsured feels safe, so people delay action.

-That false sense of security is what makes underinsurance so destructive.
+This false sense of security is what makes underinsurance so dangerous.

 • You underestimate worst-case scenarios

-When a crisis hits, the financial response is reactive, not strategic.
+When a crisis hits, your response becomes reactive instead of smart and strategic.

-Healthcare is the biggest contributor to wealth erosion in underinsured households.
+Healthcare costs are the biggest cause of wealth erosion for underinsured households.

 How it happens: